taskworld/prescript/docs/guide/tutorial.md

 I assume you know how to use Node.js and Yarn.

+In this tutorial, we’ll learn:

+* How to create a test file.
+* How to use the **prescript interactive shell** to debug and fix a test file.
+* How to run the test and generate a report.

-In this tutorial, we’re going to write a simple test using **prescript** and [Puppeteer](https://github.com/googlechrome/puppeteer/).
+We’re going to write a simple test using **prescript** and [Puppeteer](https://github.com/googlechrome/puppeteer/).
 It will go to `npmjs.com`, search for `prescript`, and verify that prescript is actually on npm.